Christopher J. DiCicco

 Areas of Practice

-Christopher is an associate in the Casualty Department where he concentrates his practice mostly in the area of admiralty and maritime litigation.
+Christopher is an shareholder in the Casualty Department where he concentrates his practice mostly in the area of admiralty and maritime litigation.
 Chris regularly handles maritime personal injury defense cases and marine construction cases, including cases involving the Jones Act and the Longshore and Harbor Workers’ Compensation Act.
 He also handles cargo defense matters, including those involving warehouses and transportation brokers.
 Other maritime experience includes claims involving allisions, collisions, groundings, shipboard fires, and marine insurance disputes.
 He also has experience handling aviation and product liability matters.

 In May 2008, Chris graduated with honors from Villanova University with a bachelor's degree in Political Science.
 He obtained his juris doctor in June of 2011 from Brooklyn Law School.